google/docsy-example/content/en/docs/Examples/configuration_files.md

 date: 2021-09-07
 weight: 18
 description: >
-  Further information about the use of configuration files within the COAsT package.
+  Information regarding the use of configuration files within the COAsT package.
 ---

 Configuration file code can be found in